doctrine/DoctrineModule/docs/validator.md

 Validator
 =========

 DoctrineModule provides three validators that work out the box: `DoctrineModule\Validator\ObjectExists` and `DoctrineModule\Validator\NoObjectExists` which implements a check if an entity exists or does not exists in the database, respectively, and `DoctrineModule\Validator\UniqueObject` which implements a check if a value is only used in one object.
-They behave like any other standard Zend validator.
+They behave like any other standard Laminas validator.

 All three validators accept the following options :